Niiti/HuTouch-AI-Demo/README.md

 1. Select tools one at a time, like Figma, Postman, Jira, Slack that you use for coding and non-coding tasks
 2. HuTouch will display instructions for each tool
 3. Follow the instructions to provide access to HuTouch

+### Setup your project: To create context of code in your project
+1. Select the Figma you will be using for your new project and click the button
+2. For existing project, provide the relevant Figma and click the button

 ### Accessibility access: Required to allow HuTouch hotkeys to work
 1. Read the instructions on the screen